helm/helm/CONTRIBUTING.md

 ### Testing PRs

 During development, you need to add automated tests where possible.
 There are a few `make test*` targets that you can use to execute your unit or integration tests.
-If your contribution requires profiling to check memory and/or CPU usage, you can use `--cpuprofile` and/or `--memprofile` global cli flags to run collect runtime profiling data for analysis.
-You can use Golang's [pprof](https://github.com/google/pprof/blob/main/doc/README.md) tool to inspect the profiling data.
+If your contribution requires profiling to check memory and/or CPU usage, you can use `--cpuprofile` and/or `--memprofile` global cli flags to collect runtime profiling data for analysis.
+You can use Golang's [pprof](https://github.com/google/pprof/blob/main/doc/README.md) tool to inspect the results.

-Example invocation that collects profiling data
+Example analysing collected profiling data
 ```
 helm show all bitnami/nginx --memprofile mem.prof --cpuprofile cpu.prof

 # Visualize graphs.
-You need to have installed graphviz in you system
+You need to have installed graphviz package in your system
 go tool pprof -http=":8000" cpu.prof
 ```